 - During their time as Vice President and Second Lady of the United States from 2009 to 2017, Jill continued to work full-time as an English professor in Virginia.

-- On January 20, 2021, the couple will move into the White House and become the 46th President and First Lady of the United States.
+- On January 20, 2021, the couple became the 46th President and First Lady of the United States.

 1975: Blind Date